 *If you feel like an extra cleanse, add a ¼ teaspoon of lemon juice

 Method: Wash your face and pat it dry.
-Pour the baking powder in a bowl first and then add the honey.
+Pour the baking soda in a bowl first and then add the honey.
 If you’re adding the lemon juice, be sure to stir the mixture first and then stir in the lemon juice.
-If you choose not to add the lemon, run your fingers under some water and drip a few drops (you don’t need much) over the baking powder and honey before you start stirring.
+If you choose not to add the lemon, run your fingers under some water and drip a few drops (you don’t need much) over the baking soda and honey before you start stirring.
 The water will make it easier to stir.

 Stir the mixture until there is no loose baking soda.
 It’ll be a thick, creamy paste.
 The lemon juice will cause a foamy version.